Effective permeability of an immiscible fluid in porous media determined from its geometric state: Materials and Methods

 We used a segmented micro-CT image of a North Sea sandstone where the mineral phases were identified on a per voxel basis.
 The details of the image processing workflow and mineralogy are provided in the Supporting Materials.
 For simplification, we grouped the mineral voxels into three groups - quartz (74\%), clay (19\%) and carbonate (6.3\%).
 For initializing numerical simulations, the mineral groups were defined by various contact angles that represent a wide range of different fluid pairs.
 The wettability of these systems was defined as a summation of the cosine of the contact angles for each mineral/fluid/fluid combination, determined as

 where $\phi_{q}$, $\phi_{k}$ and $\phi_{c}$ are the solid voxel fractions of quartz, clay and carbonate, respectively.
-This metric provides a scale from strongly water-wet ($W = -1.0$) to strongly oil-wet ($W = -1.0$).
-The squared variance of the contact angle values define the spatial variability.
-The exact values used for all simulations are provided in Supporting Materials.
+This metric provides a scale from strongly water-wet ($W = 1.0$) to strongly oil-wet ($W = -1.0$).
+In addition, the squared variance, $\sigma^2$, of the contact angle values defines the spatial variability.
+In total 36 different wetting conditions were simulated.
+The wetting distribution was considered in three ways.
+(1) The mineral type is the only reason for the wetting affinity to vary.
+(2) Fluid history is the only reason for the wetting affinity; based on an initial morphological drainage of the image to 20 percent saturation.
+(3) Wetting affinity varies based on both fluid history and mineral type.

+Further details on the image processing, wetting distributions, and contact angles (affinity values) used are provided in the Supporting Materials.